The title of this episode is Faith in the Age of Reason, Part 2.

 Sadly, Callixtus’s efforts met with the greatest opposition from his fellow Lutherans.

-So, let’s turn away from the acrimony & controversy that marked Protestant Scholasticism for a moment to take a look at a guy more like the rest of us; at least we probably hope so.
+Let’s turn now from the acrimony and controversy that marked Protestant Scholasticism for a moment to take a look at a guy more like the rest of us; at least we probably hope so.

 He was an obscure, uneducated Frenchman of the late 17th C.